Julie Hanna: Writing and speaking

-Hanna is a frequent speaker and advocate for global entrepreneurship on purpose-driven profit and the democratizing potential of technology to solve some of humanity's greatest challenges.
+Hanna speaks regularly on global entrepreneurship, purpose-driven profit, and the use of technology to address global challenges.

 Hanna has published a variety of posts as a “LinkedIn Influencer” on LinkedIn.
 She is co-author, with Reid Hoffman, of "The World's Bank: How Crowdfunding is Disrupting Old Banking", an essay proposing that citizen lending and crowdfunding are transforming traditional banking.

-Hanna has been a speaker at TEDx where she spoke candidly about her experience as a war survivor, refugee and immigrant and how this has shaped her life's work and mission to harness the democratizing power of technology in enabling a more just, free and abundant world.
+Hanna spoke at TEDx where she discussed her experience as a war survivor, refugee and immigrant.